 CHOREOGRAPHIC RESIDENCY IN GOTHENBERG, SWEDEN APRIL 16-27 International Dance Programme Gothenburg

 Barbara Mahler Major contributor, Master Teacher of Klein Technique™, NYC, NY.

 I am a proud mother.

-My students include/have included dancers from all backgrounds, styles and aesthetic viewpoints – Trisha Brown, Stephen Petronio, Neil Greenberg, Wally Cardona, Bebe Miller, Jeremy Nelson, Fabio Travares Da Silva, Gerald Casel, Johanna Hegenshcheildt (Berlin), Diane Madden, Karin Jameson (Sweden), Jannine Rivel (Sweden), Stephanie Skura, Leslie Satin, Sarah Gamblin, Luis Lara, Athena Malloy, Ted Johnson, Jessica Winograd, Joanna Krotze, Nancy Allison, Jamie Graham, Alissa Horowitz, Francis Stansky, Chrysa Parkinson, Omagbitse Omagbemi, – too many wonderful dancers and people to mention.
+My students include/have included dancers from all backgrounds, styles and aesthetic viewpoints – Trisha Brown, Stephen Petronio, Neil Greenberg, Wally Cardona, Bebe Miller, Jeremy Nelson, Fabio Travares Da Silva, Gerald Casel, Johanna Hegenshcheildt (Berlin), Diane Madden, Karin Jameson (Sweden), Jannine Rivel (Sweden), Stephanie Skura, Leslie Satin, Sarah Gamblin, Luis Lara, Athena Malloy, Ted Johnson, Jessica Winograd, Joanna Kotze, Nancy Allison, Jamie Graham, Alissa Horowitz, Francis Stansky, Chrysa Parkinson, Omagbitse Omagbemi, Cara Heerdt, Brian Gerke, Steinunn Ketilsdottir, – too many wonderful dancers and people to mention.

 In the years 2004-2007, there was a mentoring program to prepare long time students for teaching.
 Those involved have been Rebecca Alson-Milkman, L.A.; Rachel Thorne Germond, Virginia; Rosy Simas, Mpls; Wendy Blum, Jeremy Lavadere, and Fara Greenbaum, NYC.